ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The message must be signed by the server.

-The parameters of this message consists of the following:
+The parameters of this message consist of the following:

 - messageType REQUIRED.
 It MUST be the value urn:ietf:satp:msgtype:commit-ready-msg.

-- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen earlier by client in the Initialization Request Message.
+- sessionId REQUIRED: A unique identifier (e.g. UUIDv2) chosen earlier by client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier (e.g. UUIDv4)